 Jump to content

-O. W. Walters' "Miscellaneous Notes On 'Soul Stuff' and 'Prowess'"
+O. W. Wolters' "Miscellaneous Notes On 'Soul Stuff' and 'Prowess'"

 Recommended Posts

 Miscellaneous Notes On "Soul Stuff" and "Prowess" by O.W.
-Walter
+Wolters

 I became interested in the phenomena of "Soul Stuff" when I was studying the "Hinduism" of seventh-century Cambodia and suspected that Hindu devotionalism (bhakti) made sense to the Khmers by a process of self-Hinduization generated by their own notions of what Thomas A. Kirsch, writing about the hill tribes of mainland Southeast Asia, calls "inequality of souls".
 Among the hill tribes, a person's "soul stuff" can be distinguished from his personal "fate" and the spirit attached to him at birth.
 "Both the internal quality and the external forces are evidence of his social status."
 The notion of inequality of souls seems to be reflected in the way Khmer chiefs equate political status with differing levels of devotional capacity.